SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 The server HTTP response contains a status code, headers and MAY contain an EPP response message in the message body.
 HTTP headers are used to transmit additional data to the client and MAY be used to send EPP process related data to the client.
 HTTP headers used by REPP MUST use the "REPP-" prefix, the following response headers have been defined for REPP.

-- `REPP-svtrid`:  This header is the equivalent of the "svTRID" element defined in [@!RFC5730] and MUST be used accordingly when the REPP response does not contain an EPP response in the HTTP message body.
+- `REPP-Svtrid`:  This header is the equivalent of the "svTRID" element defined in [@!RFC5730] and MUST be used accordingly when the REPP response does not contain an EPP response in the HTTP message body.
 If an HTTP message body with the EPP XML equivalent "svTRID" exists, both values MUST be consistent.

-- `REPP-cltrid`: This header is the equivalent of the "clTRID" element defined in [@!RFC5730] and MUST be used accordingly when the REPP response does not contain an EPP response in the HTTP message body.
+- `REPP-Cltrid`: This header is the equivalent of the "clTRID" element defined in [@!RFC5730] and MUST be used accordingly when the REPP response does not contain an EPP response in the HTTP message body.
 If the contents of the HTTP message body contains a "clTRID" value, then both values MUST be consistent.

-- `REPP-eppcode`: This header is the equivalent of the EPP result code defined in [@!RFC5730] and MUST be used accordingly.
+- `REPP-Eppcode`: This header is the equivalent of the EPP result code defined in [@!RFC5730] and MUST be used accordingly.
 This header MUST be used for all responses and MAY be used by the client for easy access to the EPP result code, without having to parse the content of the HTTP response message body.

-- `REPP-check-avail`: An alternative for the "avail" attribute of the object:name element in an Object Check response and MUST be used accordingly.
+- `REPP-Check-Avail`: An alternative for the "avail" attribute of the object:name element in an Object Check response and MUST be used accordingly.
 The server does not return a HTTP message body in response to a REPP Object Check request.

-- `REPP-check-reason`: An optional alternative for the "object:reason" element in an Object Check response and MUST be used accordingly.
+- `REPP-Check-Reason`: An optional alternative for the "object:reason" element in an Object Check response and MUST be used accordingly.

 - `REPP-Queue-Size`: Return the number of unackknowledged messages in the client message queue.
 The server MAY include this header in all REPP responses.
     <!--TODO ISSUE 40: return queue size for all results-->